kmamal/node-sdl/README.md

 * `<boolean>`

-Will be `true` if the window is using vsync.
+Is `true` if the window is using vsync.
-A window with vsync enabled will have its frame rate synchronized to the display's refresh rate to prevent tearing.
+Vsync synchronizes the window's frame rate with the display's refresh rate to prevent tearing.
-Note that vsync can only be used if that window is also [`accelerated`](#windowaccelerated)
+Note that vsync can only be set to `true` if [`accelerated`](#windowaccelerated) is also `true`.

 ### window.setVsync(vsync)